gatherscript/handbook/README.md

 * T + 1 day: Thank you email to attendees and survey.
 * T + 1 week: Personal thank you emails to speakers and sponsors.
 * T + 2 weeks: Post-mortem with organizing team, photos, videos, etc.
-* T - 1 month All vendor payments, speaker reimbursements, and sponsor money recoupment should be wrapped up.
+* T - 1 month All vendor payments, speaker reimbursements, and sponsor money reimbursement should be wrapped up.

 ## Picking a Venue